Russia in World War I: War aims to be defined

-The Ottoman Gate closes
+The Ottoman gate closure

-The Ottoman Empire, which had remained on the sidelines during the July crisis, was slow to commit itself to one side or the other.
+The Ottoman Empire, which had remained on the sidelines during the July crisis, was slow to commit itself to one side or the other in the developing war.
 However, it was thinking of taking revenge for the treaties of 1878 and, on August 2, signed a secret German-Ottoman alliance treaty.
-The arrival of the German cruisers Goeben and Breslau, which had taken refuge in the Turkish Straits from the Royal Navy, altered the balance of power in the Black Sea: Wilhelm II sold them, their crews, and commanders to the Sultan.
-On August 27, the Ottoman Empire denounced the Straits Convention and closed the Dardanelles to foreign trade; a few days later, it repealed the capitulations and closed all foreign jurisdictions and post offices.
-With the Baltic Sea already under German control, the Black Sea blockade interrupted maritime relations between Russia and its allies.
-On October 29, on the orders of War Minister Enver Pasha, the German-Ottoman fleet bombarded Odessa, Sevastopol, and Novorossiysk: Russia reacted by declaring war on the Ottoman Empire on November 2, followed by France and the United Kingdom on November 5.
+The arrival of the German cruisers Goeben and Breslau, which on 10 August had taken refuge in the Turkish Straits from the British Royal Navy, altered the balance of power in the Black Sea: Wilhelm II sold the cruisers, their crews, and commanders to the Sultan.
+On August 27, the Ottoman Empire denounced the Straits Convention and closed the Dardanelles to foreign trade; on 8 September it abrogated the capitulations; it also closed all foreign jurisdictions and post offices.
+With the Baltic Sea already under German control, the Ottoman blockade of the Black Sea interrupted maritime links between Russia and its allies.
+On 29 October, on the orders of the Ottoman War Minister Enver Pasha, the German-Ottoman fleet bombarded the Russian Black Sea ports of Odessa, Sevastopol, and Novorossiysk: Russia reacted by declaring war on the Ottoman Empire on November 2, followed by France and the United Kingdom on November 5.

-On the Caucasus front, the Ottoman offensive of Sarıkamış in December 1914-January 1915 was a total disaster: the ill-equipped Ottoman army lost two corps to cold and disease more than to fighting.
-However, the British offensive in the Dardanelles, first by sea in February 1915, and then by land on the Gallipoli peninsula from March 1915 to January 1916, proved to be a stalemate.
-In 1915 and 1916, the Russian navy carried out several operations in the Black Sea without succeeding in blowing up the Straits Dam.
+On the Caucasus front, the Ottoman offensive of Sarıkamış of December 1914 to January 1915 proved a total disaster for the Turks: the ill-equipped Ottoman army lost two corps to cold and disease — more than to fighting.
+However, the British offensive in the Dardanelles, first by sea in February 1915 and then by land on the Gallipoli Peninsula from March 1915 to January 1916, resulted in stalemate and an Entente retreat.
+In 1915 and 1916, the Russian Black Sea Fleet carried out several operations in the Black Sea without succeeding in unblocking the Straits.